aksaule-bagytzhanova/aksaule-bagytzhanova/README.md

 - 👋 Hi, I’m Aksi
-- 👀 I’m interested in Artificial intelligence and Smart contracts
+- 👀 I’m interested in Artificial intelligence and Robotics
-- 🌱 I’m currently learning Python(bibl and drf) and Golang
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate on NASA
 - 📫 How to reach me in telegram @aksi_maksi

 <!---